buffalomafia/VCFtoTree_3.0.0/README.md

 # VCFtoTree v2.0.0
 Updates:
-- parse chosen populations.
+- Now users can choose the populations that they are interested, or "ALL" to include all the populations.
-- Add the new Neanderthal [Vindija] to the GUI.
+- Added the new Neanderthal [Vindija] to the GUI.

 [Vindija]:http://cdna.eva.mpg.de/neandertal/Vindija/VCF/Vindija33.19/